pschroeder89/homebridge-levoit-humidifiers/README.md

 # Homebridge Levoit Humidifiers

-This is a Homebridge plugin to control Levoit Humidifiers with via the VeSync Platform.
+This is a Homebridge plugin to control Levoit Humidifiers via the VeSync Platform.

 | Supported Versions | Tested                           |
 |--------------------| -------------------------------- |